We are commited to

 As a result, Beta Capital adopts this Sustainability Policy, which outlines the guidelines for its action regarding the integration of sustainability risks in the investment decision-making process, monitoring and reporting, and must be fulfilled by all its employees, applying both to investments made directly as well as those performed by funds under management.

-Beta Capital’s Sustainability Policy considers the international commitments that have been signed, namely the EU Green Deal, the UN Sustainable Development Goals, and the Paris Agreement
+Beta Capital’s Sustainability Policy considers the international commitments that have been signed, namely the EU Green Deal, the UN Sustainable Development Goals, UN Principles of Responsible Investiment and the Paris Agreement.

 Beta Capital assumes the following commitments in its investments:

-Until 31-12-2022, the financial products managed by Beta Capital did not take into account the EU criteria applicable to sustainable economic activities from an environmental point of view, with direct investments to be made and financial products to be launched by Beta Capital, from 01-01-2023 will have the characteristic, among others, of promoting environmental and/or social characteristics (under the terms of article 8 of the SFDR) with a successively increasing percentage of sustainable investments (under the terms of article 9 of the SFDR)
+Until 31-12-2022, the financial products managed by Beta Capital did not take into account the EU criteria applicable to sustainable economic activities from an environmental point of view; direct investments to be made and financial products to be launched by Beta Capital, from 01-01-2023 will have the characteristic, among others, of promoting environmental and/or social characteristics (under the terms of article 8 of the SFDR) with a successively increasing percentage of sustainable investments (under the terms of article 9 of the SFDR).

-At Beta Capital, the assessment of sustainability risks is part of the due diligence process. diligence that precedes each investment, the results of which are taken into account in the respective decision-making process.
+At Beta Capital, the assessment of sustainability risks is part of the due diligence process that precedes each investment, the results of which are taken into account in the respective decision-making process.

 The following sustainability factors are obligatorily considered: